Enter RPN

 Motivation

 The R47 is considered to be a spiritual descendant of the HP-42S, especially when it comes to the programming model, yet even for short programs, it is possible to run into multiple significant differences.
-There are several major reasons for this:
+The primary reasons for this are:

 1. While the loosely-organized group of hobbyist developers behind the R47 project did not have a Silicon Valley R&D budget or a marketing department’s mandate to get a product out by some arbitrarily selected date, 14 years is a lot of runway.

-(The first production run of the R47 came out in late 2025, but its software roots go back to the founding of the WP34s project in 2011.)
+(The first production run of the R47 came out in late 2025, but its software roots go back at least as far as the first public release of the WP34s software in 2011, possibly earlier for the planning and initial R&D.)

 2. Technology advances globally, independently of local development efforts.
 The R47 and its ancestor projects benefit from huge improvements in off-the-shelf microcontroller technology, swamping through sheer brute force and overall improved efficiency what HP pushed out into the world via an expensive custom silicon development effort.
 Faster and more efficient hardware then spurs the software developers on, giving the R47 developers third-party efforts to leverage like IBM’s open source decNumber library.